- Mission 1: Understand what differentiates this small, wealthy Gulf country from the others in the region (ACCOMPLISHED);

 - Mission 4: Experience local cuisine in the Food Capital of the World, with Qors Oqaily (Kuwaiti saffron cake) featuring heavily on the agenda (ACCOMPLISHED);

-- Mission 5: Catch a glimpse of the oil fields that provide the lifeblood of this nation and learn about the industry from their state-of-the-art exhibition (ACCOMPLISHED).
+- Mission 5: Catch a glimpse of the oil fields that provide the lifeblood of this nation and learn about the industry from their state-of-the-art exhibition (and I do mean state-of-the-art) (ACCOMPLISHED).

 Highlight: Exploring the war-torn Failaka Island on foot was surreal and eerie, but a once-in-a-lifetime experience.

-Lowlight: Arriving into Kuwait International Airport with Jazeera Airways via their new terminal was like some sort of strategy escape challenge; a Fort Boyard – Middle East.
+Lowlight: Arriving into Kuwait International Airport with Jazeera Airways via their new terminal was like some sort of strategy escape game; like Fort Boyard – Middle East.

 Feat of Architecture: The iconic Kuwait Towers.
 As futuristic as they look, they have been around since the 1970s and survived the Gulf War, albeit battle-scarred.

-Recce Fact: The Kuwaiti dinar is cited as the most valuable currency in the world (1 KWD ≈ 3 EUR); it’s not often that one must multiply to convert local prices to EUR/GBP.
+Recce Fact: The Kuwaiti dinar is cited as the most valuable currency in the world (1 KWD ≈ 3 EUR); it’s not often that one must multiply to convert local prices to GBP.

 My first memory of Kuwait on television is one that I cannot shake; the dramatic news footage on the raging oil fires burning relentlessly, set alight by Iraqi forces (shown so vividly in the clip from the 1992 docu-film, Baraka).
 It has since been a subject of curiosity for me, to understand how it all went so wrong for the small, wealthy Gulf state who have tried to keep a relatively low profile in geopolitics.

 Kuwait was the perfect choice for my very first Gulf destination eight months after moving in Dubai.
 Why?
-Because as probably the least visited country in the Gulf (I like unpopular), it offered promise of authenticity and has had a recent turbulent history with the Gulf War of 1990-1991.
+Because as probably the least visited country in the Gulf, it offered promise of authenticity and has had a recent turbulent history with the Gulf War of 1990-1991.
 Whilst the UAE, Saudi Arabia and Qatar strive for the #1 spot for most developed, opulent and magnificent, Kuwait still has the biggest balls among the entire Gulf Cooperation Council (GCC).

 Although the designation is actually the Kuwait Petroleum International trademark, the trendy young folk are succinctly referring to the country as “Q8” these days.